neokd/DataStorehouse/CONTRIBUTING.md

 git push origin your-branch-name
 ```

-7. Open a pull request from your branch to the main DataBucket repository.
+7. Open a pull request from your branch to the main DataStoreHouse repository.

 8. Wait for the repository maintainers to review your contribution.
 They may provide feedback or request changes before merging your pull request.

-9. Once your pull request is approved and merged, your datasets will be added to the DataBucket repository!
+9. Once your pull request is approved and merged, your datasets will be added to the DataStoreHouse repository!

 ## Guidelines for Dataset Contribution